 van Brakel WH, Peters RMH, da Silva Pereira ZB.
 26 March 2019, posting date.
-Stigma related to leprosy – a scientific view.
+Stigma related to leprosy – a scientific view, Chapter 4.5.
 In Scollard DM, Gillis TP (ed), International textbook of leprosy. www.internationaltextbookofleprosy.org.

 Leprosy is one of the oldest diseases known to man (see Chapter 11.1).
 Exclusion from society has been a feature of leprosy from its earliest descriptions onwards (e.g., Numbers 12:10–15, NIV Bible).
 In the times of the Old Testament, the exclusion was not just a social phenomenon but a divine institution, which served as a public health measure to contain an infectious disease (e.g., Numbers 5:1–3).
 A provision for re-entry into society also existed if the person was healed of their condition (see Leviticus 14:2–7).
 Potentially stigmatizing references to leprosy can similarly be found in Hindu and Muslim scriptures.